thanos-community/thanos-operator/README.md

-# thanos-operator
+# Thanos Operator

+> [!NOTE]
+> This operator is in very early stages of development.
+Proceed with caution.

-Operator to manage Thanos installations
+Operator to manage Thanos installations.